Bootstrap and the Normal Approximation

 1. Centered at the population mean.
 The sample mean is unbiased.

-The width of the sampling distribution has a name: the **standard error (SE)**.
-The CLT gives us a formula:
+The width of the sampling distribution has a name: the standard error (SE).
+Plugging the demo’s sample size \(m\) into the CLT’s formula,

 print(f"Population SD (sigma): {sigma:.1f}\n")